docker-archive/deploykit/docs/tutorial.md

 It may be helpful to familiarize yourself with [plugin discovery](../README.md#plugin-discovery) if you have not already done so.

+## Building the binaries

 First, build the plugins:
 ```shell
 $ make binaries
 ```

+## Starting up InfraKit

+InfraKit is made up of a collection of small microservice controllers that are commonly referred to as 'plugins'.
+'Plugins' implement different Service Provider Interfaces in InfraKit:

+   + The 'Instance' SPI is concerned with provisioning a resource
+   + The 'Metadata' SPI provides a cluster-wide 'sysfs' where readable properties about the cluster are exposed and accessible as paths like a filesystem.
+   + The 'Event' SPI allows the client to subscribe to topics (discoverable as paths) for events that are generated by the resources and controllers in the cluster.
+For example, you could have a topic called `aws/ec2-instance/lost` that you can subscribe to receive notification when ec2 instances are lost in the cluster due to crashes or terminations.

+InfraKit can be run in different ways such as in Docker containers or as simple daemons.
+Here we are going with the simple daemons that are built from source.
+For a quick start with pre-built Docker containers, you can take a look at the [Playbook](./playbooks/README.md).

+There are many different plugins that InfraKit can use to provision resources.
+In this tutorial we use the very basic file plugin, which simply creates files on disk.

 Start the default Group plugin